Welcome to San Antonio, the home of TSS Barbell and Empire Elite Weightlifting.

 TSS Barbell was founded with three members and a single coach in 2016.
 The club began hosting team practices in a small shared space and quickly became one of the fastest growing teams in Texas: Over the last four years, TSS Barbell has gained just over one hundred active members.
 In 2020, our USA Weightlifting club TSS Barbell transitioned to a Youth and Junior club.

-Our physical location is the new home of TSS Barbell and Empire Elite Weightlifting, an second, independent USA Weightlifting club devoted to our Senior and Masters athletes.
+Our physical location is the new home of TSS Barbell and Empire Elite Weightlifting, our second USA Weightlifting team of Senior and Masters weightlifting athletes.

 Empire Elite’s mission is to develop strong-minded individuals into both technically-proficient lifters and into leaders within the weightlifting community.
 We accomplish this growth and development mission through investing countless hours and resources into our team members, including individualized program design, small group training sessions, remote consultations, and affordable competition coaching.